-In 2002 "The Art of Nathan Oliveira," a major traveling retrospective of Oliveira's work organized by the San Jose Museum of art and guest curated by Peter Selz opened.
-The exhibition was accompanied by a monograph, "Nathan Oliveira," by Peter Selz with an introduction by Susan Landauer and essay by Joann Moser, published by the University of California Press.
+In 2002, "The Art of Nathan Oliveira," a major traveling retrospective of Oliveira's work organized by the San Jose Museum of Art and guest curated by Peter Selz opened.
+The exhibition was accompanied by a monograph, "Nathan Oliveira," by Peter Selz with an Introduction by Susan Landauer and an essay by Joann Moser, published by the University of California Press.